 - Has false papers, and these have been provided by another person;

 - Is unable to confirm which adult is going to accept responsibility for her/him;

 - Fits current profiles for those at risk of exploitation;

 - In control of the child has applied for visas on behalf of many others, or acts as guarantor for other visa applications;

 - Who guarantees the visa application has acted for other visitors who have not returned to their countries of origin on the expiry of the visa.

 If there are concerns that a child is a victim of trafficking, the practitioners will need to inform the National Referral Mechanism, which is a framework for identifying victims of human trafficking or modern slavery and ensuring that they receive the appropriate support.
 The child's details should be provided using the forms available on the National Referral Mechanism Digital Referral System: Report Modern Slavery.

-All aspects about immigration, visas and arrivals in to the country are addressed in the guidance to frontline staff through the UK Visas and Immigration which can be accessed here and further information can be accessed in the HOME Office document 'Victims of human trafficking: guidance to front line staff.'
+All aspects about immigration, visas and arrivals in to the country are addressed in the guidance to frontline staff through the UK Visas and Immigration which can be accessed here and further information can be accessed in the HOME Office document 'Statutory Guidance Modern Slavery: How to Identify and Support Victims'.